 The application map, user flow, wireframes and other relevant project documents created by The Shop at VSP Global were reviewed by both The UX Department and The Shop to determine the key components of the application.

 We drafted a few versions of wireframes that were polished after gathering feedback from the client.
 Then we created an interactive prototype and we performed the first iterative user testing session.
 Feedback from this session was incorporated into the final application map and wireframes.

 At the end of this process we delivered the Information Taxonomy document (application map) and the wireframes for all the key pages of the site.

 The Shop provided samples of digital experiences with explanations of desired and undesired features, as well as comments and preferences on the look and feel for the app.

-From these insights we first built idea board.
+From these insights we first built an idea board.

-Once the basic design elements were defined, we created a series of design options that served as conversation pieces for determinig the look and feel of the application.
+Once the basic design elements were defined, we created a series of design options that served as conversation pieces for determining the look and feel of the application.

 After the first design options were created VSP had to change the product’s brand and its target audience: we were no longer aiming towards young millennials, but to older adults with a steady income.
 At this point we had to double our efforts to create a new design based on the updated requirements while keeping up with the project’s timeline and VSP’s expectations.